tsunami416604/azure-docs.hu-hu/articles/service-fabric/service-fabric-how-to-specify-port-number-using-parameters.md

       </ServiceManifestImport>
     ```

-1. Továbbra is az ApplicationManifest.xml fájlt, majd adja meg a paramétert a `Parameters` elem
+1. Továbbra is a ApplicationManifest. xml fájlban adja meg a paramétert a `Parameters` elemben.

     ```xml
       <Parameters>